Is Dark Energy an Effective Manifestation of Non-equilibrium Thermodynamics? -- Insights from DESI: Specific models and dynamical evolution

 \subsection{Model I: $\Gamma = 3 \alpha H \left(\frac{\rho_{\rm c,0}}{\rho_{\rm dm}}\right)$}

 As a first Creation Cold Dark Matter (CCDM) model we consider the following matter creation rate \cite{Lima:2009ic}:

 where $\rho_{\rm c,0}$ is the critical energy density at present and $\alpha$ is a positive parameter.
 The inversely proportional dependence with the dark matter density implies a gradual reduction in the creation rate.
 Choice (\ref{eq30}) allows for an analytical solution of the matter density $\rho_{\rm dm}$ in (\ref{eq20}).
-In particular, using Eqs. (\ref{eq20}) and (\ref{eq30}) we extract the solution as
+In particular, using Eqs. (\ref{eq20}) and (\ref{eq30}) we extract the solution as\footnote{The analytical solution is presented in Appendix~\ref{appen-A}}

+Note that since the above solution naturally generates a constant term which resembles a cosmological constant term, allowing the model to reproduce the $\Lambda$CDM-like late-time acceleration without any need of a cosmological constant which is inserted in GR.